Split or Error Handling Steps Not Working Correctly

 Brief Overview

-Smart Walk-Thru Split and Error Handling steps are designed to evaluate the state of the application and determine the next step in a flow.
-If these steps are not behaving as expected, it is often due to timing issues or page loading states.
+Split and error handling steps evaluate the state of the application and determine the next step in a Smart Walk-Thru flow.
+If these steps are failing to trigger or taking the wrong path, the cause is typically a timing issue, an incorrect rule configuration, or an element inside an iframe.

 Troubleshooting Steps